 - The Buyer shall provide at the Delivery Point and at its own expense adequate and appropriate equipment and manual labour for loading the Goods.

-- The Company may deliver the Goods by separate installments.
-Each such installment shall be invoiced and paid for separately.
+- The Company may deliver the Goods by separate instalments.
+Each such instalment shall be invoiced and paid for separately.

-- Each installment shall be a separate Contract and no cancellation or termination of any one Contract relating to an installment shall entitle the Buyer to repudiate or cancel any other Contract or installment.
+- Each instalment shall be a separate Contract and no cancellation or termination of any one Contract relating to an instalment shall entitle the Buyer to repudiate or cancel any other Contract or instalment.